 These examples I am sharing are from Tim’s book Melodic Shapes For The Modern Improviser – exercises which I hope you can take advantage of and incorporate into your practice routine.
 If you have not yet checked Tim out, below are some details to get you up to speed.

-- Tim is a Taiwanese American jazz talent whose progressive sound comes from his appreciation of the bebop jazz tradition
+- Born in Fremont, California, Tim Lin is a Taiwanese-American jazz talent whose progressive sound comes from his love of the bebop jazz tradition and history.

-- Attended the University of Southern California’s Thornton School of Music, Tim received a scholarship to study with the world-renowned jazz recording artists Bob Sheppard & Bob Mintzer
+- Tim received a scholarship to study with the world-renowned jazz recording artist Bob Sheppard at the University of Southern California Thornton School of Music.

 - Tim was the first runner up for the International Taichung Saxophone Competition behind Tivon Penicott.